bykristea/webapi-challenge/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ X ] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [ X ] Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [ X ] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [ X ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.